CDCgov/prime-reportstream/.github/pull_request_template.md

 - Does this change introduce new dependencies that need vetting?
 - Does this change require changes to our infrastructure?
 - Does logging contain sensitive data?
-- Are there existing patterns this could be following, or does it introduce new ones?
+- Does this PR include or remove any sensitive information itself?

 If you answered '_yes_' to any of the questions above, conduct a detailed Review that addresses at least: